michaelewens/Intangible-capital-stocks/README.md

 * `orgCapital`: organization capital (net) using SG&A
 * `knowCapital`: knowledge capital (net) using R&D

-We use the industry-level parameter estimates from Ewens, Peters and Wang (2018) combined with the past 10 years of SG&A and R&D from the firm's income statement.
+We use the industry-level parameter estimates from [Ewens, Peters and Wang (2018)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3287437) combined with the past 10 years of SG&A and R&D from the firm's income statement in Compustat.
 All dollars are nominal.
 Importantly, these stocks are _net_ assets, not gross.
 So any year-on-year change represents a net, rather than gross investment.

 ## Code to construct stocks